Program Start Date: August 13, 2019

-On Campus recruiting also runs from Mid-September through Mid-November and late January though early April.
+Recruiters also run on-campus recruiting from Mid-September through Mid-November and late January through early April.
 For more details about what the career services team offers MEng students, please view the Career Services section of the Student Handbook.

 Unfortunately, Master of Engineering students are NOT eligible for graduate student teaching, research (GSI/GSR/TA), or reader positions due to the brevity and intensity of the program.
 This policy is stated in the MEng student handbook.